-Have you ever been jolted to action by a witty advertisement from a storefront?
+Have you ever been jolted to action by a witty advertisement on a storefront?
 Or laughed at a hilarious comic character plastered on a commercial vehicle?
-Chances are, you may have been an unsuspecting witness to the work of window painters.
+Chances are that at some point, you have been an unsuspecting witness to the work of window painters.

-If the adverts were really effective, you wouldn’t have noticed how or where they were presented.
-All you would remember is how they made you feel.
-Yet, some artists are so dedicated to their medium, they have actually chosen to make it their life’s work.
+If ads are really effective, you don't notice how or where they were presented.
+All you remember is how they made you feel.
+Yet in spite of the fact that their creative mastery largely goes unnoticed, some artists are so dedicated to the craft of sign art that they have actually chosen to make it their life’s work.
 Kim O'Brien is one of these artists working with a not-so-common medium.
 She is so fond of windows, she has made a career out of painting on them!

-Kim specializes in window painting, but also offers hand-painted signs on various surfaces, murals, and other advertising collateral.
-Apart from traditional paint, she uses liquid chalk for her window designs.
+Kim specializes in window painting, but also offers hand-painted signs on various surfaces, as well as murals and other advertising materials.
+In addition to traditional paint, she uses liquid chalk for her window designs.

-We first ‘met’ Kim online when we came across her festive designs for a car dealership.
+We first "met" Kim online when we came across her festive designs for a car dealership.
 Her holiday cartoons on various storefront windows in Arizona seemed like a fun take on conventional marketing.
 Thus began our interest in a lesser-known traditional art form.
-Along the way, we go to know this woman entrepreneur and how she started her love affair with windows.
+Along the way, we got to know this woman entrepreneur and how her love affair with windows began.

 Once Upon a Time, Before eBay

-When she was 10 years old, her family started an auction company.
+When she was 10 years old, Kim's family started an auction company.
 She painted the sign on the window of their new building.
-That was her first professional window sign.
+That was her first professional window sign job.
 “I had no training, but it was important to me to help my family business be successful,” she recalls.